Battle of Front Royal: Aftermath

 Cozzens places Jackson's losses (excluding Ashby's action) at 36 men killed and wounded, while stating that Kenly's force suffered 773 casualties, of which 691 were as prisoners.
 Robertson estimates the Union prisoners at 700, and places Jackson's losses at less than 100.
 The National Park Service gives Union losses as 904 and Confederate losses at 56.
 Historian Robert G. Tanner says the Union lost about 900 men, and the Confederates a little over 100.
 Ecelbarger estimates Union losses at about 900.
 The Confederates also captured both Parrott rifles, a number of wagons, and about $300,000 worth of supplies.
 Ashby's expedition netted the capture of two locomotives.
 A Union soldier, William Taylor, was awarded the Medal of Honor in 1897 for his actions in the bridge-burning at Front Royal and in the later Battle of Weldon Railroad.
 To prevent being cut off from Winchester, Banks responded to the fall of Front Royal by rapidly withdrawing from Strasburg.
 Jackson attacked part of the withdrawing force at Middletown the next day, and then defeated Banks in the First Battle of Winchester on May 25.

 After defeating Banks at Winchester, Jackson advanced his force towards Harpers Ferry.
 Meanwhile, Frémont and Shields moved their forces towards Strasburg to concentrate against Jackson.
 Ashby was killed during a skirmish on June 6.
 Ewell was tasked with fighting Frémont, and defeated his force at the Battle of Cross Keys on June 8.
-While leaving the field at Cross Keys to rejoin Jackson, Ewell's men burned a bridge prevent Frémont from joining forces with Shields.
+While leaving the field at Cross Keys to rejoin Jackson, Ewell's men burned a bridge to prevent Frémont from joining forces with Shields.
 On June 9, Jackson defeated Shields in the Battle of Port Republic.
-With Shields and Frémont withdrawing, Jackson was able to take his force from the Shenandoah Valley and join Lee's army for the Seven Days battles.
+With Shields and Frémont withdrawing, Jackson was able to take his force from the Shenandoah Valley and join Lee's army for the Seven Days Battles.
 Jackson's Valley Campaign had successfully prevented Union forces from joining McClellan.